 - Lower credit utilization ratio: An increase in your credit limit will decrease your overall credit utilization ratio and your credit utilization level for that specific card, which will improve your credit score because it’s the second most important factor of your credit score.

 - Create an emergency spending cushion: Having a credit limit that is well above your typical expenses gives you a resource to use in case of an emergency that you can’t pay for with cash.

 Cons of Increasing Your Credit Limit

-- Higher risk of debt: With more available credit, you risk putting yourself into more potential debt; having access to more capital can be harmful if you’re not responsible with how you use it
+- Higher risk of debt: With more available credit, you risk putting yourself into more potential debt.
+Having access to more capital can be harmful if you’re not responsible in how you use it.

-- Possible cash trap: If you can’t pay off your higher credit limit, you can easily begin to accrue interest; any balances that are carried over from the previous billing cycle will be hit with interest charges until they are repaid; this can become a habitual cycle of always owing interest, taking away what you could put toward your principal amount
+- Possible cash trap: If you can’t pay off your higher credit limit, you can begin to accrue interest easily.
+Any balances that are carried over from the previous billing cycle will be hit with interest charges until they are repaid.
+This can become a habitual cycle of always owing interest, taking away what you could put toward your principal amount.

 Understanding how to increase credit limits and use your new limit responsibly can determine if it will be beneficial or not.
-Those that request an increased credit limit and spend their credit wisely can easily avoid the cons of a higher credit limit.
+Those who request an increased credit limit and spend their credit wisely can easily avoid the negatives of a higher credit limit.

 Increasing your credit limit can be done by using your cards responsibly, understanding your credit score, keeping your credit utilization ratio between 0% and 30%, and submitting a request through your provider.
 Providers will evaluate your creditworthiness to determine if you can manage a higher limit.
 You can also apply entirely for a new credit card that has a higher limit.